-The Department sent a notice on 06/30/16 to all Tribal Chairman, Tribal Health Directors and Indian Health Service Representatives in North Dakota notifying them of the Departments intent to submit an amendment to add new services, remove Adult Day Health, Extended services, and Transportation Costs for Financially Responsible Caregiver services per Federal and State laws.
-The letter includes a description of the amendment and explained the process to provide input.
-The waiver amendment is available on the Department's website and copies will be provided upon request.
-The tribal consultation notification letter is also posted to the Departments website.
+I. Public Input.
+Describe how the State secures public input into the development of the waiver: The Department sent a notice to all Tribal Chairman, Tribal Health Directors and Indian Health Service Representatives in North Dakota notifying them of the Departments intent to submit an amendment to increase capacity.
+The letter included a description of the amendment and explained the process to provide input.